zeitlinger/keyboard/README.md

 - In the shift layer, you can disable shift with the index finger that would usually enable shift.
 - Combos for keys in the two center columns, so lateral movement is not needed, except for special combos like `Ctrl+B`
-- Combos for the most common bigrams, reducing SFBs from 0.70% to 0.26%
+- Combos for the most common bigrams, reducing SFBs from 0.70% to 0.26% (all bigrams with a frequency of 0.020% or higher are covered with combos)
 - Combos for the most common trigrams
 - "Next sentence" key (". ", capitalizes the next letter)
 - Needs https://github.com/bdaase/remove-alt-tab-delay on Ubuntu